- Department of Oral and Craniofacial Sciences, School of Dental Medicine, University of Pittsburgh, Pittsburgh, PA, United States

 Discussion

 Classical trigeminal neuralgia is associated with genetic variations in the SCN8A and GPHN genes.
 Sodium channels are transmembrane proteins that can selectively conduct sodium.
 They determine the electrical excitability of sensory neurons modulating pain sensation.
-SCN8A (a sodium channel also called Nav1.6) is expressed in several painful and excitatory scenarios that have been tested in murine (1935), zebrafish (36), xenopus (37, 38), and human cell models (39, 40).
+SCN8A (a sodium channel also called Nav1.6) is expressed in several painful and excitatory scenarios that have been tested in murine (19–35), zebrafish (36), Xenopus (37, 38), and human cell models (39, 40).
 In humans, SCN8A encephalopathy is a condition that presents in infancy with multiple seizure types and poor outcomes linked to mutations that for the most part arise de novo, although at least one case of a somatic mosaicism has been reported (41).
-Variants in SCN8A located in exons 13, 16, 21, and 26 have also been reported in cases with diabetic and idiopathic neuropathy (42).
-A mutation in SCN8A was reported in a 64-year-old white female that presented with classical trigeminal neuralgia.
-A Met136Val change produced a significant increase in peak transient and resurgent currents of Nav1.6, reduced the threshold for action potential in trigeminal ganglia neurons, and enhanced the neuronal evoked response and the fraction of neurons that fire at a higher rate than those expressing wild type channels (43).
+Variants in SCN8A located in exons 13, 16, 21, and 26 have also been reported in cases diabetic and idiopathic neuropathy (42).
+A mutation in SCN8A was reported in a 64-year-old white woman who presented with classical trigeminal neuralgia.
+A Met136Val change produced a significant increase in peak transient and resurgent currents of Nav1.6, reduced the threshold for action potential in trigeminal ganglia neurons, and enhanced the neuronal evoked response and the fraction of neurons that fire at a higher rate than those expressing wild-type channels (43).
 We showed that this mutation is unlikely to be a common cause of classical trigeminal neuralgia, since we did not find it in 123 cases (9).
 Here, we expanded this work to additional cases (N = 660) and unveiled an association between trigeminal neuralgia and SCN8A.
 Individuals carrying the less common allele of rs1601012 were 36% less likely (odds ratio 0.64, 95% confidence interval 0.49–0.84) to show trigeminal neuralgia.
-Due to the evidence that coding-mutation in SCN8A are associated with forms of encephalopathy, we suggest that hypomorphic alleles of SCN8A may underlie instances of trigeminal neuralgia and rs1601012 may be a risk marker for the condition.
+Due to the evidence that coding mutation in SCN8A is associated with forms of encephalopathy, we suggest that hypomorphic alleles of SCN8A may underlie instances of trigeminal neuralgia and rs1601012 may be a risk marker for the condition.

 Gephyrin is a cytoplasmatic protein that forms postsynaptic scaffolds to anchor GABA and glycine receptors, among other synaptic inhibitory functions, impacting in multiple ways pain sensation.
 Alterations in the human gephyrin (GPNH) gene are associated with leukemia (44), molybdenum cofactor deficiency (45), hyperekplexia (46), autism, schizophrenia, and seizures (47).
-The association we found between GPNH and trigeminal neuralgia is unlikely an indication that coding mutations in GPNH are common causes of the condition, since there is a range of neurological conditions that have been associated with the gene.
+The association we found between GPNH and trigeminal neuralgia is unlikely to be an indication that coding mutations in GPNH are common causes of the condition, since there is a range of neurological conditions that have been associated with the gene.
 Individuals carrying the less common allele of rs723432 were 41% less likely to have trigeminal neuralgia (odds ratio 0.59, 95% confidence interval 0.44–0.78).
-Hypomorphic GPNH alleles, however, could underlie some cases of trigeminal neuralgia, and rs723432 could serve as a genomic marker for risk of the condition.
+Hypomorphic GPNH alleles, however, could underlie some cases of trigeminal neuralgia, and rs723432 could serve as a genomic marker for the risk of the condition.

-The three study groups, although very similar, were not precisely matched by sex, age, and ethnicity, but it is unlikely population stratification explains the associations found.
-The phenotype we created related to the number of anesthetic tubetes used by the dentist for routine treatment is not easy to be replicated since we are not aware of any other groups that keep comprehensive medical and dental records linked to biological samples.
+The three study groups, although very similar, were not precisely matched by sex, age, and ethnicity, but it is unlikely that population stratification explains the associations found.
+The phenotype we created related to the number of anesthetic tubetes used by the dentist for routine treatment is not easy to replicate since we are not aware of any other groups that keep comprehensive medical and dental records linked to biological samples.
 In conclusion, classical trigeminal neuralgia is associated with SCN8A and GPHN and markers rs1601012 rs723432 may be useful to determine individual risks for the condition.

 Data availability statement